improvess/v4l2-list-devices/README.md

 # v4l2-list-devices

-A single header file containing a single function to list USB camera devices on linux using V4L2 and ioctl
+A single C++ header file containing a single function to list USB camera devices on linux using V4L2 and ioctl.

 ## But why?